 Depending on your level of hunger, either before or after going to Piazzale Michelangelo I suggest visiting Osteria Antica Mescita San Niccolò.
 It is located very close to the Piazzale and is a locals-only restaurant that serves delicious Tuscan food.
 They even have a dining area located in the former crypt of the church, for me, it’s one of the best restaurants in Florence.

 Remaining on the south side of the Arno, finish your night in Santo Spirito, the best spot to end your 24 hours in Florence.
 This hip neighborhood comes alive in the evening with countless wine bars and aperitivo.
 This is where young residents come to have drinks and socialize.
 It is not uncommon to find live music as you make your way through this historic neighborhood.

 There will always be more to see in Florence, even on extended holidays.
 We have hosted multiple guests over the last year and always try to make sure they get the most out of their stay.
 This route has allowed us to cover the most ground in one day in Florence and left our visitors feeling like they truly experienced the essence of it.
 This city is a magical and unforgettable place to visit, I hope you enjoy your 24 hours in Florence and plan to come back for more.
 In case you decide to move here for good, it may be good to start looking for your new home in Florence already!

 Where to stay in Florence

 It is highly recommended to book your accommodation in Florence in advance.
-Florence is one of the most visited cities in Italy and the good hotels in Florence have high occupancy year round.
+Florence is one of the most visited cities in Italy and the good hotels in Florence have high occupancy year-round.
 Consider staying near to the Duomo so it’s easy to start your “Florence in one-day itinerary”.
-Hotels near the trains station will make easy to get in and out Florence.
+Hotels near the train station will make easy to get in and out of Florence.
 Here it goes a list with some of the best hotels in Florence: